A woman is accused of forging numerous prescriptions from her work.

 Someone had altered the account numbers, and the lender hadn’t noticed the sophisticated fraud right away.
 With Greg dead, Michele canceled the meeting with the mortgage company, and the phony account was never discussed — until the police came calling.

-The first words out of Michele’s mouth after she told police that Greg had killed himself were, “I don’t care about a penny.”
+The first words out of Michele’s mouth after she told the police that Greg had killed himself were, “I don’t care about a penny.”
 But her actions proved otherwise.
 In addition to putting his businesses up for sale almost immediately, Michele continued to cash checks for DFW IT Pro after she’d sold the company.

 Two of the DFW IT Pro checks Michele cashed in the months after Greg’s death were from attorney Kenneth Wincorn.
 The amount was undisclosed.